 A separate request form will be submitted for each flex-time requested.
 Each request will be reviewed individually.

-alf hour increments will be the norm for requesting flex-time.
+Half hour increments will be the norm for requesting flex-time.

 Flexing to start your shift early will eliminate incoming shift overtime.